Tips & links in our surroundings

 A few words about the Holaved forest (Holaveden)

 Ancient landscape.
-As Sweden historically has been a poor country with few inhabitants, dominated by natural forest, it is important to emphasize that – compared to many other countries that actually don´t have ANY natural forest left, there are still spots with natural forest, but these are now endangered and probably gone within a few decades (and replaced with spruce and pine plantings) besides a few tiny nature reserves – if Swedish forest industries continue to decide about the future of our forests.
+As Sweden historically has been a poor country with few inhabitants, dominated by natural forest, it is important to emphasize that – compared to many other countries that actually don´t have ANY natural forest left, there are still spots with natural forest, but these are now endangered and probably gone within a decade (and replaced with spruce and pine plantings) besides a few tiny nature reserves – if Swedish forest industries continue to decide about the future of our forests.

 Close surroundings within 30km distance: